nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * A `Student` has a `UniqueTaskList` object which holds all their `Task` objects.
 * Each `Task` object has a `TaskStatus` assigned to it and can be any of `INPROGRESS`, `LATE` or `COMPLETE`.
 * The `creationDate` will be hidden from the user and only be used for sorting the `UniqueTaskList`.
-* The `UniqueTaskList` is sorted according to `TaskStatus`, and if two tasks have the same `TaskStatus`, they will be compared using their creation date.
+* The `UniqueTaskList` is sorted according to `TaskStatus`, and if two tasks have the same `TaskStatus`, they will be compared using their `creationDate`.

 #### UniqueScoreList model
 **API** : [`UniqueScoreList.java`](https://github.com/AY2223S2-CS2103-W17-1/tp/blob/master/src/main/java/seedu/address/model/score/UniqueScoreList.java)